Menu

 • Chemotherapy may reduce metastasis (tumor growth).
 It may also improve a patient’s survival and quality of life.

-• Chemotherapy alone is not enough to cure mesothelioma.
-It may be more effective when combined with other treatments.
+• Chemotherapy may be more effective when combined with other treatments.

 Experimental Treatments